Skip to content

 Quickstart

 This guide takes you from zero to a working PACE setup.
-By the end you will have PACE installed, configured, and ready to run Day 1 of a sprint.
+By the end you will have PACE installed, configured, a sprint plan written, and Day 0 (planning) complete — with per-story cost estimates pre-populated in PROGRESS.md and Day 1 ready to run.

 Prerequisites